Equal Weight Index Funds

 Equal-weight indices and market-cap-weighted indices represent two distinct methodologies for constructing stock indices.
 While equal-weight indices distribute the weight evenly among all companies, market-cap-weighted indices give more weight to companies with higher market capitalizations.
 Investors' preferences often dictate the choice between the two indices, with equal-weight indices appealing to those seeking exposure to smaller businesses or a diversified portfolio, while market-cap-weighted indices are favoured by investors looking for exposure to larger, more established companies.

-Advantages and disadvantages of equal weight index funds
+Advantages of equal-weight index funds

 • Diversification: Equal-weight index funds embrace true diversification by evenly spreading risk across all constituents rather than concentrating it in a few large-cap stocks.
 This helps avoid vulnerability during sectorial rotations and corrections.